-Students also have access to careers advisors upon their entry into upper school.
+Students also have access to the school's careers' advisor upon their entry into upper school.
 This can enable them to begin to plan for their futures early on.
 Our Pathways programme ensures that students are developing skills that can be used in the workplace.